 Our next chair is the first chair on our list that is available for less than $300.
 The 11692 by Offices to Go is a mesh back chair with a mock leather seat and trim.
 It features a basic center tilt mechanism with tension adjustment and single position tilt lock to allow you to lock the chair in an upright position.

-Along with the center tilt rocking ability, the 11692 also comes with a seat slider.
+Along with the center tilt rocking ability, the 11692 also comes with seat depth adjustment.
 This is a function usually seen on higher priced chairs, so it’s a nice bonus to have.
 The arms feature height adjustment and soft arm pads.

 The leather on the 11692 is not genuine but it still gives the chair a more upscale look and the vinyl used is actually more washable than real leather.
 The mesh is not the same level of quality as the other chairs on this list.
 It won’t have the soft, stretchy characteristics but it does still give the chair good breathability to keep you from getting warm while sitting.

 This is not the type of office chair that we would recommend spending long hours (5 or more per day) in.
 But this can be a nice option for conference rooms, home offices or for people that do not need to sit for prolonged hours at a time.

 8. Best Task Chair under $300 – Boss B6716

 The 8th chair on our list is going to be our lowest priced chair that is meant for tasking applications.
 This is a multi-function task chair with a mesh back.
 It has a standard center tilt mechanism with tension adjustment and an upright locking function.
 You can also control the angle of the seat and back independently and lock them in several positions.